Whitmer order halts water shutoffs during virus pandemic

 The order comes one day after The Associated Press reported water shutoffs across the nation were back in the spotlight amid the outbreak.
 Water advocates and elected officials have long argued that it’s impossible for families to follow the hygienic coronavirus standards outlined by the Centers for Disease Control and Prevention and the World Health Organization when they don’t have water in their homes.

 Michigan had its largest daily jump yet in COVID-19 cases after nearly 1,000 new incidents were reported Saturday, bringing the state’s total to 4,650 illnesses and 111 deaths.
-White House officials have previously identified Detroit as the next potential hotspot for the coronavirus.
+White House officials have previously identified Detroit as one of the next potential hot spots for the coronavirus.
 The number of infections surged to 1,381, with 31 deaths Saturday.

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.